ConnorWon/PokemonGame/README.md

 User's team back into the in application user's team through the addTeamMember method in the trainer class, and this method includes a call to logEvent to log the event of adding a Pokemon to a trainer's team

+## Phase 4: Task 3
+**Create an abstract class for the Pokemon and BattlingPokemon classes**
+- Reason: there is quite a bit of shared code between the Pokemon and BattlingPokemon classes
+- Refactoring Steps:
+  1. create an abstract class called Pokemon to put the shared code into
+  2. rename the current Pokemon class to PokedexPokemon
+  3. have both BattlingPokemon and PokedexPokemon extend the newly created Pokemon abstract class